 If you notice the needle start to move to the right, towards the ‘red’ side of the gauge, it’s time to slow down (when it’s safe to do so) to reduce the load on the engine.
 Next, turn off your air conditioning and turn your heater on – it’s counter-intuitive, but blasting the blower in the ‘warm’ will help draw heat away from the engine block.
-Finally, pull over and wait until the gauge begins to settle back down towards the middle.
+Finally, pull over and wait until the temperature gauge begins to settle back down towards the middle.

 - See Steam?
 Smell Coolant?
 Red Right Away?
 Shut It Down

-If you see steam or smell the sweet odor of coolant at any time – or if the temperature gauge quickly spikes into the red – find a safe place to stop and shut down the motor’s ignition immediately, but leave the key in the ‘on’ position to allow the fan and water pump to continue operating.
-You’ll want to let the car cool down for at least 20 minutes and verify that the needle returns to normal – or that the warning light disappears – before starting it again.
+If you see steam or smell the sweet odor of engine coolant at any time – or if the temperature gauge quickly spikes into the red – find a safe place to stop and shut down the motor’s ignition immediately, but leave the key in the ‘on’ position to allow the fan and water pump to continue operating.
+You’ll want to let the engine cool down for at least 20 minutes and verify that the needle returns to normal – or that the warning light disappears – before starting it again.
 If you don’t feel safe where you’re stopped, call for a tow so you can get off of the shoulder as soon as possible.

 - Don’t Open The Radiator